Session 7

 The patterns of data in our solutions look something like this:

-You can create new habits, with attention and practice.
+With attention and practice, you can create new habits.
 Take baby steps.
 Use the REPL to help you build code you trust.
 Practice, practice, practice.

 Wrap Up